7innovations/.github/profile/README.md

 ## 🌟 **Project Overview**

-**FixU** is a groundbreaking depression detection app leveraging the power of **machine learning** to accurately assess a user's mental state.
-With a focus on accessibility and personalization, the app delivers tailored feedback and resources to support users on their journey toward mental wellness.
+**FixU** is an innovative depression detection app that leverages the power of **deep learning** to accurately assess the user's mental state.
+With a focus on accessibility and personalization, this app provides tailored feedback to support users on their journey toward mental health.

 Key features include:
 - **Machine Learning-Based Diagnosis**: Predicts the likelihood of depression from user input.